davorb/dIRCbot/README.markdown

 Introduction
 ------------
+The most important function for this bot is to relay messages from an IRC server to a Jabber/XMPP client and vice versa.

 This is sort of a semi-weird project.
 It has a bunch of different modules.
 All of them will most likely not fit everybody, but fortunately it's easy to disable the ones that you don't need.
 Essentially this is an IRC-bot